 Subject to space required to handle the stair units within the bay during installation, the stair handrails are to be installed at the earliest opportunity.
 The handrails bolt to the stair unit with M12 x 50 long bolts and nuts.
 The handrail should be bolted through the holes provided to the inside face of the stringer part of the stair units.
 Holes are located towards the top and bottom of the stair unit.

-Edge protection (guardrails, mid-rails, and toeboards) is required at access and egress points of working platforms.
+Edge protection (guardrails, mid-rails, and toeboards) is required at access and egress points of working platform.

 Care is to be taken to ensure that head clearance of 2m is maintained at these points.